 Level: Beginner to intermediate (Note: Contains some explicit language)

-Most of the comedy comes from their relationship, where they pretend to be best friends but they actually do not even like each other.
+One of them has an intolerance to certain foods so she can’t eat them.
+The other host cooks dishes for her with ingredients that she can actually eat.
+Most of the comedy comes from their relationship, where they pretend to be best friends but often contradict each other.

 Level: Beginner to intermediate